lupyuen/lupyuen.github.io/src/ox2.md

 Insert the __microSD into Ox64__ and power up Ox64.

-And we'll see...
+And we see...
 Absolutely Nothing!

 ```text
 Retrieving file: /extlinux/../Image